tadiwamark/music-rec/README.md

 The aim of this project is to:

 Generate a content-based music recommender system using a dataset of name, artist, and lyrics for 57650 songs in English obtained from Kaggle.
-The data has been acquired from LyricsFreak through scraping by the author.
+The data was acquired from LyricsFreak through scraping.